yl8976/Email-to-RSS/README.md

 - For high-value feeds, set `Allowed senders` so only known sender addresses/domains are accepted.
 - You should use a strong admin password and rotate periodically.

-## Spam cleanup runbook

-### UI-first cleanup

-1. Open `/admin`.
-2. Switch to **Table** view.
-3. Use the search box to filter obvious spam feeds.
-   - Long titles/URLs are truncated; hover to see the full value.
-Click to copy.
-   - Drag the column separators to resize; click headers to sort (double-click a separator to reset width).
-4. Use **Select Results** to select the filtered rows, then click **Delete Selected**.
-   - Bulk deletes run in small batches so the UI stays responsive.
-Keep the tab open until it finishes.
-5. For legitimate feeds that got spam emails, open **Emails**, filter by subject, then **Select Results** and **Delete Selected**.

 ## Upgrading dependencies

 To refresh dependencies to latest: